isabella232/sign-integrations.en/help/coupa/install.md

     ![A view of the new created user](images/post-user-creation.png)

     The [!UICONTROL CREATED] status indicates that the user has not yet verified their email address.

 1. To verify the email address:
     1. Log in to the new user’s email.
     2. Find the “Welcome to Adobe Sign” email.

-    Note: You may check spam/junk folders.
+Check spam/junk folders if needed.

-1. Click where it says **[!UICONTROL Click here to set your password]**.
+    3. Click where it says **[!UICONTROL Click here to set your password]**
-1. Set the password.
+    4. Set the password.

     Once you verify the email address, the status of the user changes from [!UICONTROL CREATED] to [!UICONTROL ACTIVE].